How much work do I need to do on my own to find a site?

 Do lots of exploration on the web in terms of potential sites and do a lot of soul searching to clarify your own long-term goals.
 Explore areas of strengths and areas that you are in need of experience.
 Consider how these experiences will further your long-term goals.

-APA approved vs. Not APA-approved?
+APA accredited vs. Not APA-accredited?

 What are the requirements that we need to fulfill prior to applying for internships?